woflydev/viforest/README.md

 2. Will there be an Android or iOS version?
     - As much as I'd like to bring **_viforest_** to mobile, I don't have the time or resources to do so (the Apple Developer License is rather expensive).
 I will consider Android if I find the time.
 3. Is **_viforest_** safe?
    - This project is open source.
-Anyone can read the code, so feel free to do so!
-If it makes you feel better, **_viforest_** only uses official Viwoods APIs (i.e., when interacting with files on your device, it goes through all the same channels as the official client).
+Anyone can read the code, which means anyone can find and fix any security vulnerabilities that I may have overlooked. **_viforest_** also only uses official Viwoods APIs (i.e., when interacting with files on your device, it goes through all the same channels as the official client).
+All network traffic is on your local network between you and your device.
 All the extra features **_viforest_** has are client-side, so it shouldn't void your warranty (I'm not a lawyer, this is an opinion).
 4. Can I ask for a feature?
    - I primarily made **_viforest_** to fulfill my own workflow needs, so I have a list of future features I'm planning on implementing.
 But feel free to open an issue or fork the repository to make your own changes!
 You can check the [CHANGELOG.md](https://github.com/woflydev/viforest/blob/main/viforest/CHANGELOG.md) file for the current roadmap.
 5. I want to support this app, what can I do?